Multimodal Safe Control for Human-Robot Interaction: Application to Human-Robot System

 \subsection{Dynamics}

-Though the formulation itself is applicable to general multimodal control-affine systems, we focus on the case of human-robot interaction, since this is a realistic real-world instantiation of the multimodal control problem.
-Specifically, we consider $\dot x$ to be the joint human-robot system dynamics:
+Though the formulation itself is applicable to general multimodal control-affine systems, we focus on the case of human-robot interaction, since this is a realistic real-world instantiation of the multimodal safe control problem.
+Specifically, we consider the joint state $x=[x_R^\top, x_H^\top]^\top$ and $\dot x$ to be the joint human-robot system dynamics:

 where $x_H\in\RR^{n_H}$ and $x_R\in\RR^{n_R}$ are the states of the human and robot respectively, $u_R\in\RR^{m_R}$ is the robot's control input, $f_R(x_R) : \RR^{n_R}\rightarrow\RR^{n_R}$ and $g_R(x_R): \RR^{n_R} \rightarrow \RR^{n_R\times m_R}$ define the robot's dynamics and $h(x_H,x_R,\theta) : \RR^{n_H}\times\RR^{n_R} \rightarrow \RR^{n_H}$ defines the human's dynamics.
 Since the robot's dynamics are deterministic, we have